Delta-Water/README-Automatic-Generation-and-Translation-Tool/README/README_日本語.md

 - [Changer de langue: Français](/README/README_Français.md)
 - [Sprache wechseln: Deutsch](/README/README_Deutsch.md)

-It appears you've provided a file reference rather than a specific text to translate.
-If you have specific content from that file that you would like translated into Japanese, please copy and paste it here, and I'd be happy to help!
+Sure!
+However, it seems like you provided a file reference instead of the actual text you want translated.
+Please provide the specific text from the README.md or any other text you would like me to translate into Japanese, along with any particular emojis you want to include!

-If you're looking for a translation of the text "TextIOWrapper," here it is:

-テキストIOラッパー 📝

-Just let me know how you'd like to proceed!